5 HIIT Treadmill Workouts to Build Speed and Fitness

 • 2-minute cooldown.

-You can also do treadmill HIIT workouts that are geared toward running at a specific pace or speed.
+You can also do treadmill HIIT workouts designed for running at a specific pace.

-This is an example of a 6 min/mile pace treadmill interval workout, but you can choose a different pace for your hard intervals.
+This example is a 6-min/mi treadmill interval workout, but you can choose a different pace for your hard intervals.

 • 5-minute warm-up jog.